 However, as these patients are only doing this for a short amount of time, the aim is to lose as much weight as possible so the best way to do this is to seriously reduce your caloric intake.
 Most of these patients are eating around 10,000 calories per day normally.
-So, under this diet they are cutting their calories by 90%.
+So, under this diet, they are cutting their calories by 90%.
 This is why they are able to see such dramatic weight loss in such a short period of time.
-For an average person this would equate to reducing your daily calorie consumption into the range of a few hundred calories per day.
+For an average person, this would equate to reducing your daily calorie consumption into the range of a few hundred calories per day.

-Dr. Nowzaradan also tells his patients to get the main bulk of their calories from non-starchy vegetables, this is because these are satiating and nutrient dense but are very low calorie (as discussed above, a cup of spinach has 7 calories but it is packed full of powerful vitamins and nutrients).
-Some other examples include zucchini, cauliflower, asparagus, kale, beets and onions.
+Dr. Nowzaradan also tells his patients to get the main bulk of their calories from non-starchy vegetables, this is because these are satiating and nutrient-dense but are very low calorie (as discussed above, a cup of spinach has 7 calories but it is packed full of powerful vitamins and nutrients).
+Some other examples include zucchini, cauliflower, asparagus, kale, beets, and onions.

 Because the primary focus of the diet is upon the liver, let’s talk a bit about how it works in reducing the liver size.
 A fatty liver is the result of excess glycogen (basically sugar) stores within the liver.
-The patients have consumed more “sugar” (whether through pure sugar, fruit sugar or carbohydrates) than their body can use.
+The patients have consumed more “sugar” (whether through pure sugar, fruit sugar, or carbohydrates) than their body can use.
 The liver is a primary place where such excess glycogen can be stored.
 Resulting in a fatty or oversized liver.

 Dr. Nowzaradan’s diet program that is used dramatically reduces the incoming levels of new glycogen into the system.
 This requires the liver to release the stored glycogen back into the body for use as fuel.
-This will result in the reduction of glycogen, water and fat stores in the liver.
+This will result in the reduction of glycogen, water, and fat stores in the liver.
 This will allow the liver to be more easily maneuvered during the procedure.

-Dr. Nowzaradan’s 1,200 Calorie Diet is highly effective for his patients because he helps them to dramatically restrict their caloric intake while also working to increase their micronutrient consumption.
+Dr. Nowzaradan’s 1,200 Calorie Diet is highly effective for his patients because he helps them to dramatically restrict their caloric intake while also working to increase their macronutrient consumption.
 This helps guide their body towards weight loss and appetite suppression.
 It also is a process of education for most of the patients.
 They need to re-learn how to eat foods that are fueling their body in the right way.
-This is because, after the surgery, they are not going to be able to consume as many calories and therefore it is important that the calories they do consume are packed full of vitamins and nutrients.
+This is because, after the surgery, they are not going to be able to consume as many calories, and therefore it is important that the calories they do consume are packed full of vitamins and nutrients.